ehcloninger/ericcloninger.com/_pages/work.md

 | 2021/10/28 | [Samsung Developer Conference 2021--Recap](/blog/sdc21-recap) | Samsung |

 ## Primary Job Duties

+### Analog Devices
+Working remotely, traveling 1 or 2 times per month.

+**Delivering on the Future.** The second hire for a new software-focused Developer Relations team at Analog Devices, a well-known semiconductor and sensor manufacturer.
+Tasked with creating content and experiences for a new audience segment that needs support throughout the tech stack.

 ### Samsung Electronics
 Working remotely, traveling 1 or 2 times per month (prior to COVID).